 After many years of trying to figure out the entrepreneurial process, I finally built a business which suited my personal and professional needs.
 The last thing I wanted to do was mess that up.
-I've spent considerable time, money, and energy looking for the most powerful insights and strategies, making sure I structured the business in a way to support continued growth and protect me from these insane outside pressures.
+I've spent considerable time, money, and energy looking for the most powerful insights and strategies, making sure I structured the business in a way to support continued growth and protect me from insane outside pressures.

-I decided to make a checklist to make sure I wasn't missing anything (I love using checklists).
-When one of my business buddies saw what I was doing he asked if I'd share my list with him.
-That list eventually turned into this book.
+I decided to make a checklist to make sure I wasn't missing anything (I love creating and using checklists).
+When one of my business buddies saw what I was doing he asked if I'd share my checklist with him.
+That checklist eventually turned into this book.

-In this book I will get right to the gist of what I've learned about growing a lifestyle business.
+In this book I will get to the gist of what I've learned about growing a business.
 I'm not going to add a bunch of babble or stories simply to fill space.
 I am going to give you an organized series of powerful insights, strategies, and tools to consider.
 As short and sweet as possible.
+It makes no difference if you are an Uber driver or a consultant, the principles apply to all.

-P.S.
-The good news is, in January 2014, I sold my business to a fast growing business that wanted to take me out of my comfort zone.
-I couldn't say no. After working with them for two years, I've spent most of my time speaking and coaching.
+In January 2014, I sold my business to a much larger competitor that wanted to take me out of my comfort zone.
+I couldn't say no. After working with them for two years, I now spend most of my time training and coaching executives and entrepreneurs.

 Life is good!